baumanab/Udacity_MachineLearningEngineer_ND/projects/smartcab/smartcab/q_learn.md

 ## Preface

 The object of this project is to train a smartcab to drive.
-Notice this is train, not teach or tell the smartcab to drive, but train it.We want our agent, a smartcab to get from point A to point B in duration (elpased time) x.
+Notice this is train, not teach or tell the smartcab to drive, but train it.We want our agent, a smartcab to get from point A to point B in duration (elpased time or turns) x.
 The smartcab is operating in a gridworld of streets, traffic lights, and other agents, where the other agents are other cars.
 The perspective of the cab is egocentric.
 That is, it can only observe what is going on in its immediate environment.
 So, how do we get the cab to go from point A to point B?
 There are three main options:

-1. Tell: We could write a set of rules using flow control to force the cab to make certain decisions in every case.
-For example, this is what you do at a red light with oppsosing traffic, or without opposing traffic, etc. etc.  The challenge with this approach is that it doesn't take very much to create an environment that is so complex it would be daunting to think of every possiblilty and train it.
+1. **Tell:** We could write a set of rules using flow control to force the cab to make certain decisions in every case.
+For example, this is what you do at a red light with oppsosing traffic, or without opposing traffic, etc. etc.  The challenge with this approach is that it doesn't take very much to create an environment that is so complex it would be daunting to think of every possiblilty and tell the cab what to do.
 We would also have to hard code in new elements encountered into the environment.

-2. Teach: Teaching woudl be akin to a supervised learning approach.
-We could have agents drive around the virtual grid world and experince things and then use the record of those experinces to teach a new agent what to do.
+2. **Teach:** Teaching would be akin to a supervised learning approach.
+We could have agents drive around the virtual grid world and experience things and then use the record of those experiences to teach a new agent what to do.
 This would be daunting for even fairly simple real-world applications and would not necesarily account for all new environmental elements

-3. Train: Training is just what it sounds like.
+3. **Train:** Training is just what it sounds like.
 The agent drives around and experinces things.
 Some actions turn out great, some not so great.
 The agent stores these experiences and uses them to form a policy of behavior.
 That is, given a situation, what is the best action to take?